Updated 11 December 2022

 Can we help?

-For more on the new corporation tax rates and what they mean for your business, as well as reliefs currently available please talk with your usual Shipleys contact or get in touch with one of our specialists shown on this page.
+For more on the new corporation tax rate rise and what they mean for your business, as well as reliefs currently available please talk with your usual Shipleys contact or get in touch with one of our specialists shown on this page.

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.